danielvm-git/role-directory/docs/2-planning/PRD.md

 ❌ User engagement or retention (this isn't production yet)
 ❌ SEO or discoverability (access is invitation-only)
 ❌ Performance beyond "acceptable" (no scale requirements)
-❌ Feature completeness (role/pricing features explicitly deferred)
+❌ Feature completeness (complex features explicitly deferred)
 ❌ Uptime SLAs or high availability (not mission-critical during validation)

 ---